Larry Shue: Death

-Shue's success was short-lived.
-At the age of 39, he died in the crash of a Beech 99 commuter plane en route to Shenandoah Valley Regional Airport near Weyers Cave, Virginia; all fourteen people on the flight were killed, twelve passengers and two crew.
-At the time, Shue was preparing for his first big Broadway role, as Reverend Crisparkle in Joseph Papp's The Mystery of Edwin Drood.
+At the age of 39, Shue died in the crash of a Beech 99 commuter plane en route to Shenandoah Valley Regional Airport near Weyers Cave, Virginia; all fourteen people on the flight were killed, twelve passengers and two crew.
+Shue was traveling from New York to his family home in Virginia.

+At the time, Shue was preparing for his first major performance on Broadway.
+He had originated the role of Reverend Crisparkle in Joseph Papp's The Mystery of Edwin Drood in the performance at Central Park's Delacorte Theater and was excited about the move.
+He was also writing a film adaptation of The Foreigner for Disney.

 Among many other eulogies, author Thomas M. Disch said that Shue's death was "fate's cruelest trick on the theater since the murder of Joe Orton."
-Also in remembrance, Canadian actor, Jeff Brooks, said, "I knew him, and I saw him play Charlie [in the play The Foreigner] in New York.
+Canadian actor Jeff Brooks said, "I knew him, and I saw him play Charlie [in the play The Foreigner] in New York.
 Then I played it in New York after him, although we're quite different as actors."
 Shue played the smaller role of Froggy, and Brooks had something to say about that, as well: "I know damn well he wrote Charlie for himself.
 As an actor, he was such a cut-up.
 When I saw him, he was wonderful.
 I remember thinking a couple of times that he's doing things that if he were the playwright sitting out here, he'd be saying, 'Oh, stop that.
 Cut that out.'
 But he was having so much fun inventively in the role."

+His family established the Larry Shue Memorial Scholarship Fund at Glenbard West High School, where his mother had taught.

+Manuscript collection

+Shue's papers are held at the University of Wisconsin–Milwaukee Archives Department and provide insight into his life and plays.
+The collection contains his diaries from 1958 (when Shue was 12) until his death, along with an extensive number of Shue's personal letters to and from colleagues and friends, his musical score for My Emperor's New Clothes, paintings and drawings.
+A family newsletter, written by Shue's father, provides details on the family's activities, careers, and travels, especially to the Far East.
+The collection contains an audio recording of the memorial service at the Todd Wehr Theater (Milwaukee) after Shue's death.